lake-of-fire/BigSyncKit/README.md

 - Scales to larger Realm databases
 - Supports UUID primary keys
+- Moves most operations from the main thread into background threads (see BackgroundWorker)

 The downsides that were traded off to achieve this:
 - Gives up ability to use fine-grained changed properties notifications to resolve merge conflicts.
 This was not a default behavior in SyncKit but could be enabled via the `client` merge policy.
 - Removes CoreData support in order to simplify maintenance needed for this fork, and because it can better focus on the primary use case of this fork.
 - Requires using isDeleted soft-deletes for reliable deletion sync.
-Cleans up automatically, deleting corresponding CKRecords and Realm objects.
+(Future to-do: Cleans up automatically, deleting corresponding CKRecords and Realm objects.)

 -------------
 **Old readme copied below:**